 - Educate owners, managers and staff on dram shop insurance, state laws, and local ordinances regarding alcohol service.

 By July 1, 2018, all on-premise alcohol servers (and those required to check identification for alcohol service) will be mandated to take BASSET.
 Click on Required Training Dates for the law's effective date by county.
-Please note, there are also several municipal and county liquor licensing authorities who have established specific training requirements as a condition for employment in a liquor establishment.
+Please note, there are also several municipal and county liquor licensing authorities who currently have established specific training requirements as a condition for employment in a liquor establishment.
 Owners, managers, and sellers/servers must check Local Ordinances for training requirements.
 It is the responsibility of all Illinois liquor retailers to be aware of state liquor laws, rules and regulations, and local ordinances.

-BASSET certification/expiration is based on the local municipality where you are doing business and/or the training company you utilized for training.
-Participants will be issued a certificate from the licensed BASSET provider.
-BASSET providers submit a roster to the ILCC of participants who have taken their class and passed the examination.
-The Commission will then issue certification letters (which include the BASSET card) to those participants who successfully completed the course (replacement cards cost $15).
-These cards must be carried by the person whose name appears on the card if involved in the selling and/or serving of alcoholic liquor, most of those who are BASSET-certified can also now be found on the BASSET Card Lookup page.
+BASSET certification/expiration is based upon state law, the local municipality where you are doing business and/or the training company you utilized for training.
+Participants will be issued a certificate from the licensed BASSET provider (BASSET providers submit a roster to the ILCC of participants who have taken their class and passed the examination).
+The Commission will then issue certification letters (which include the BASSET card) to those participants who successfully completed the course .
+While it is suggested these cards be carried by the person whose name appears on the card if involved in the selling and/or serving of alcoholic liquor, most of those who are BASSET-certified can also now be found on the BASSET Card Lookup page.

 To enroll in a BASSET class

 Please click on our Training Class Directory to find licensed BASSET providers in your locale.
 To get information on BASSET course dates, times and prices, simply call the listed providers.
 Remember, state law will soon require all on-premise servers (and those checking ID's for alcohol service) to be BASSET-certified some municipalities in the State of Illinois do require BASSET training, so your advised to check your Local Ordinances to see if you must attend BASSET training.
 Many businesses voluntarily send their staff to get trained to equip them with the skills necessary to prevent any alcohol-related mishaps.
-Many insurance companies reduce their liquor liability insurance premiums for businesses who require their employees to attend BASSET.
+Additonallly, many insurance companies reduce their liquor liability insurance premiums for businesses who require their employees to attend BASSET.

 For those wishing to teach seller/server training in the state of Illinois, the license is $250 annually.
 Click on the BASSET License Application (PDF) to apply (please read the Rules and Regulations before filling out the application).
 Please note, you must complete a licensed and recognized instructor training course (PDF) prior to completing the above BASSET application.
 Then, once you completely fill out the application, send required documents and a check or money order payable to the Illinois Liquor Control Commission.
 The applicant can submit a curriculum affidavit that the ILCC supplies to the instructor training companies.
 Please call 312-814-0773 for any questions regarding the BASSET program.